gorango/flowcraft/docs/api-reference/builder.md

 -   `options?: GraphBuilderOptions`: An optional configuration object.
     -   `subWorkflowNodeTypes?: string[]`: An array of node `type` strings that should be treated as composable sub-workflows.
 The builder will inline any node whose type is in this list.
     -   `subWorkflowResolver?: SubWorkflowResolver`: An object that implements the `{ getGraph(id: string | number): WorkflowGraph | undefined }` interface.
 This is **required** if you use `subWorkflowNodeTypes`.
--   `logger?: Logger`: An optional `Logger` instance.
-If provided, the `GraphBuilder` will automatically generate and log a Mermaid.js diagram of the final, flattened graph every time `.build()` is called.
-This is an invaluable tool for debugging.
+-   `logger?: Logger`: An optional `Logger` instance for receiving internal logs from the builder.

 ### Type-Safe Dependency Injection Example